Into the Light: Community Creativity at Onset of Covid

 ~ Denny Redman

-The timing for these gatherings seemed so very right as friends and community members longed for deeper ways to connect with each than the typical conversation about current (and disenchanting) politics, which seemed to drag down every conversation.
-Sharing songs, stories, memories, and thoughts in traditional circle format met peoples’ needs very directly, and provided new and multi-dimensional fulfillment.
+The timing for these gatherings seemed so very right as friends and community members longed for deeper ways to connect with each other--beyond mainstream politics and weather.
+Sharing songs, stories, memories, and thoughts in traditional circle format, met peoples’ needs very directly, and provided new and multi-dimensional fulfillment.

-Since we received such great feedback from these gatherings, we scheduled three more big circles for spring, one in each of the months of March, April and May.
-Unfortunately, as the March gathering date approached, we became increasingly doubtful we’d be able to meet in person.
-Reports were surfacing that group singing was too risky in the midst of Covid-19.
-When unlucky Friday the 13th of March arrived, and schools and businesses closed, we knew there would be no chance of holding our events in person for a while.
-Our only option was to cancel or go online.
-About that time, Blair Fillingham expressed interest in coordinating some online musical events with Soundfalls.
-The timing couldn’t have been better!
-She agreed to co-host of March circle, and it was a go!
-The rest is history!
+Given the positive feedback, we scheduled three more big circles for spring, one in each of the months of March, April and May.
+As the first gathering date approached, we became increasingly doubtful we’d be able to meet in person.
+Reports surfaced that group singing was too risky in the midst of Covid-19.
+Schools and businesses closed and we knew there would be no chance of holding our events in person, so we went online and had a wonderful time!

 Stay tuned for more unforgettable community moments with Soundfalls!